Oral B Logo

 Oral B LogoOral B Logo

-The Oral B logo symbolizes the ergonomic shape of toothbrushes that do their job well.
-An elongated geometric figure with rounded corners resembles a strip of toothpaste.
+The Oral B logo symbolizes the ergonomic shape of toothbrushes that effectively fulfill their task.
+The elongated geometric figure with rounded corners resembles a stripe of toothpaste.
 And the blue color is associated with fresh breath, coolness, and tranquility.

 Oral B: Brand overview